Loveker97/PetFinder/README.md

 # ECE-143-PetFinder.my
+It's a class project and we have made an recommendation system to make it reasier to help people find their favorite pet.

 We analyze data from PetFinder.my to determine how likely it is for a pet to get adopted and make further inferences.

 *Data stored in the folder 'data' outside the working directory*